 Club members provide “hands-on” service and non-monetary donations of books, clothing, business equipment, Christmas gifts and decorations.
 We support women and their children receiving temporary housing support in a Women’s Refuge after fleeing from a domestic violence situation.

 The Club also provides scholarships of $750 per year over a three year period to encourage and support a Grade 12 girl from Balmoral State High School to undertake tertiary education.
 This scholarship, the Beverley Farley Zonta Scholarship, is named to recognise the contribution made to our Club by Beverley, a Club Charter Member and Past President who was Principal of Balmoral State High School.
 Club members have approved a similar scholarship to be awarded annually to a Grade 12 refugee or migrant girl student from the Yeronga State High School.
-Using a grant from the Brisbane Airport Corporation the Club has sponsored our scholarship winners to participate in the mentoring program run by QUT Women in Technology.
+This scholarship was renamed the Jill Hedley Zonta scholarship in remembrance of Jill, a long term member and Past PresIdent of our Club.

 Other local organisations who have previously received assistance from the Club include: The Brisbane Domestic Violence Service (BDVS), a women’s refuge, the Sexual Assualt Response Team at the Logan Hospital, ZigZag, the Rape and Incest Survivors Support Group and Open Haven.

 In the past we have also supported Dress for Success, the ATSI Women’s Legal and Advisory Service and the Womens Legal Service.

 Our Club has combined with other Clubs in the Area to raise funds for Area Service Projects such as a research scholarship at the Queensland Institute of Medical Research, support of the Cervical Cancer Unit and area support for the Skin Bank.